rbgvictoria/keybase_model/docs/processing-key-files.md

 </caption>

-Polytomies, i.e. couplets with more than two leads, are harmless, but they are not considered good practice and they may have gone into or left in the key by accident, so we issue a warning.
+Polytomies, i.e. couplets with more than two leads, are harmless, but they are not considered good practice and they may have gone into or been left in the key by accident, so we issue a warning.

 To find polytomies in a key: